 Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020

-The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 are due to come into effect on 1st July 2020.
+The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 came into effect on 1st July 2020.
 If you are renting out a property in England, any tenancy you create or renew on or after this date will require an electrical inspection and a report on the condition of the property.
 This report is known as an EICR (Electrical Inspection Condition Report) and must be carried out by a qualified person.
 It is important to note that the legislation also applies when a tenancy becomes statutory periodic at the end of the fixed term.
 For all other tenancies, you will need to have an EICR carried out by 1st April 2021.

 We asked Matt Payne of Matt Payne Electrical to answer the questions we most commonly get asked by Landlords:

 What is an EICR?
 What do you do as part of the inspection?

 An EICR is an Electrical Installation Condition Report, which in the past was referred to as a periodic inspection.
 Put simply, this involves a competent, qualified and experienced electrician visually inspecting the electrical distribution equipment (in a dwelling this is typically the consumer unit/fuseboard) and the accessible cables and electrical accessories (i.e. sockets, lights, switches etc.) on each circuit.

 A comprehensive checklist of inspections are graded C1-C3* on the inspection schedule (depending on the severity of the electrical safety) or as a PASS if all is well.
 If ‘further investigation’ is required to find a fault, then this is marked as FI.
 A sampled percentage of the electrical accessories on each circuit are tested for earth continuity and insulation resistance etc.